taylorely/taylorely.github.io/_pages/CV.md

 Larvae Across the Pacific Research Cruise on R/V Thompson\
 Trained and supervised a team of undergraduates and post-baccs to process environmental DNA samples

-Teaching Assistant at University of Hawai'i at Mānoa\
+Teaching Assistant at University of Hawaiʻi at Mānoa\
 August 2019 to May 2020\
 Classes: Ecology and Evolutionary Biology Lab, Invertebrate Biology
 <br>